JonPSmith/AuthPermissions.AspNetCore/Roadmap.md

 - Add `HaveLoggedOut` event so that a logout on app using JWT will cause the refresh token to be removed.
 - JWT Token: Encrypt added claims to JWT Token
   - How do we set up the encryption in general (look at IS)
+  - Optional encryption of JWT claims
+- IAddExtraClaims: Allow the user to create service that adds extra claims to Cookie/JWT

 ----